markwylde/lockbase/README.md

 locks.cancel(new Error('server is closing down'))
 ```

-## Export lock state
-If you are running multiple servers, where a primary server is used, you may need to hand over lock state.
-For example, if using [raft](https://raft.github.io/), following a leader election.

-You can export the lock state as a JSON object and import it into another server.

 ## Queue and Events
 The queue holds all active locks, future locks and waits.